 Parallel to dimension line does not rotate the tag.
 This is the default value.

 - Select the tag content typedetermination of which template attributes can be used in the template object value fields for a template component row

 Content types are mainly based on object types.

 - Include the desired elements in the dimension tagpart of a dimension that displays additional information about the building object

-The available elements are the same as those of the part, pour objectbuilding object that is formed of one or more cast-in-place concrete parts, or a part of a cast-in-place concrete part
+The available elements are the same as those of the part, pour objectbuilding object that is formed of one or more cast-in-place concrete parts, or parts of cast-in-place concrete parts